Imbajanox/Imbajanox/README.md

 # Hi there 👋

-Aspiring Software Engeneer from Germany, always trying to learn new stuff.
+Aspiring Software Engineer from Germany, always trying to learn new things.
 Currently working full time as a Junior PHP 🐘 Developer...

 ## Overview